 We have not Lexiled the passages used on easyCBM Lite and Deluxe.
 Our District partners at Riverside Insights, however, have paid for a converting feature that will provide their district account users with the opportunity to do that.
-To make inquiries, please contact them at (800) 353-9540).
+To make inquiries, please visit Riverside Insights for more information about purchasing the District Edition.

 For the Lite and Deluxe versions, however, keep in mind that measures of reading comprehension involve a complex relationship between text decoding (no doubt influenced by passage difficulty), test question demands (e.g., whether students are responding to literal or inferential question types), and the student’s mental representation of the story.
 So, while estimates of passage difficulty (such as a Lexile score) is one source of information, it is not the only information to consider when evaluating whether to use a particular measure of reading comprehension for progress monitoring.